Chemistry of Earth Processes Literature Review

 Introduction

-The chemistry of Earth processes is a broad and complex field that encompasses the study of the chemical interactions that occur within the Earth's systems.
-These interactions include the formation and weathering of rocks, the cycling of nutrients through the biosphere, and the role of chemistry in climate change.
-The understanding of these processes is essential for predicting future changes in the Earth's environment and for developing strategies to mitigate these changes.
+The chemistry of Earth processes is a broad and complex field encompassing the study of chemical interactions within Earth's systems.
+These interactions include rock formation and weathering, nutrient cycling through the biosphere, and chemistry's role in climate change.
+Understanding these processes is crucial for predicting future environmental changes and developing mitigation strategies.

 Basic Concepts